-4.3.3 Stopping Engine: Disengage blade drive, position speed control lever in neutral and lock the drive levers in neutral.
+- 4.3.3 Stopping Engine: Disengage blade drive, position speed control lever in neutral, lock the drive levers in neutral and engage the park brake.
 Move throttle to the "Slow" position.
-Allow engine to idle for 30 seconds to allow cool down.
+Allow engine to idle for one minute to allow cool down.
+Turn the key to the "Off" position. - 4.3.4 Drive Lever/Neutral Lock Latch Operation: